sniknerduke/HDV/README.md

   Remove-Item -Recurse -Force node_modules; Remove-Item package-lock.json; npm install ( remove and reinstall the npm modules that available in this shitty project :v then everything should be worked out i think )

   ## Some time npm run dev f up bc of node modules conflicts soo
-  Remove-Item -Recurse -Force node_modules
+  Remove-Item -Recurse -Force node_modules<br>
-  Remove-Item -Force package-lock.json
+  Remove-Item -Force package-lock.json<br>
   for clear the node modules folder and package , prepare for new installation using npm install